seasamgo/minimal-mistakes/_posts/2019-11-24-bed_project.md

 The pocket-hole setup works by setting the stopper length on the jig for 2 inch boards (actually about 1 1/2 inches), clamping where desired and then pre-drilling discrete holes.
 I spread these at equal intervals of 7-10 inches across the width and length of the base pieces to fit into the top platform pieces.
 I also added 2-4 equally spaced pocket holes into each of the ends.
 The platform was then fit together first, upside down on the floor, followed by the base and the base finally screwed into the platform pieces.

 The only real trick at this point was setting the 2x4 support beams to the correct height.
 I chose to fix them with a 1" inset, which resulted in a 1/4" inset of the 1x4" slats.
 This helped reduce slippage of the slats and any raised snags for the mattress that might be induced over time by warping.
-These were fixed as well by pocket-hole screws, although 2 1/2" decking screws would be fine as well.
-The slats could also be fixed to the support beams via pre-drilled holes and decking screws, but I preferred to leave them free.
+These were also fastened by pocket-hole screws, although 2 1/2" decking screws would be fine as well.
+The slats may be fixed to the support beams via pre-drilled holes and decking screws, but I preferred to leave them free.

 <figure>